From CHAPTER 3 of the JVM Spec

 In a narrowing numeric conversion of a floating-point value to an integral type T, where T is either int or long, the floating-point value is converted as follows:

-A narrowing numeric conversion from double to float behaves in accordance with IEEE 754.
+double to float behaves in accordance with IEEE 754.
 The result is correctly rounded using IEEE 754 round to nearest mode.
 A value too small to be represented as a float is converted to a positive or negative zero of type float; a value too large to be represented as a float is converted to a positive or negative infinity.
-A double NaN is always converted to a float NaN.
+A double NaN is always converted to a float NaN.Despite the fact that overflow, underflow, or loss of precision may occur, narrowing conversions among numeric types never cause the Java virtual machine to throw a runtime exception (not to be confused with an IEEE 754 floating-point exception).

-The Java virtual machine has distinct sets of instructions that conditionally branch on comparison with data of int and reference types.
+int and reference types.
 It also has distinct conditional branch instructions that test for the null reference and thus is not required to specify a concrete value for null (§3.4).

 Conditional branches on comparisons between data of types boolean, byte, char, and short are performed using int comparison instructions (§3.11.1).
 A conditional branch on a comparison between data of types long, float, or double is initiated using an instruction that compares the data and produces an int result of the comparison (§3.11.3).
 A subsequent int comparison instruction tests this result and effects the conditional branch.
 Because of its emphasis on int comparisons, the Java virtual machine provides a rich complement of conditional branch instructions for type int.